Tabun Khara Obo

 Diameter of this crater (between rims) is between 1,230 and 1,360 m.
 The circular rim is elevated above the surroundings, but it is not very distinct, with several discontinuities.
-Bottom of crater is located some 20 – 30 metres deeper than rims.
+The bottom of the crater is located some 20 – 30 meters deeper than the rims.

 Earlier this crater was much deeper – now it is filled with up to 171 m thick layer of saline lake deposits.
-On top of these deposits are some metres of wind blown sand.
-This means that for most part of its history this crater was filled with lake – similar to Lonar crater in India and some other craters around the world.
+On top of these deposits are some meters of wind-blown sand.
+This means that for the most part of its history this crater was filled with a lake – similar to Lonar crater in India and some other craters around the world.

 Discovery and research